 It’s often considered that the lack of enforcement of dumping and litter laws is the root of the problem, and that simply imposing the fines already allowed by law would quickly reduce littering.

 Recycling efforts are being made on the island of Providenciales, yet are comparatively limited.
-Glass is collected and crushed, and to a limited extent paper products are bailed and exported.
+Glass is collected and crushed, and to a limited extent, paper products are bailed and exported.
 Informal metal scavenging takes place, largely for copper and aluminum.

 The poaching of marine products is a significant threat to the environment of the Turks and Caicos, and is conducted on many levels.

 The area of poaching that’s of most concern in the Turks and Caicos is commercial fishing conducted by Dominican fishermen.
 The typical practice is that larger diesel commercial vessels enter Turks and Caicos waters and operate with fleets of relatively small tender boats, which are often equipped with air compressors.
-A very broad range of marine products are typically collected, including parrotfish, sharks, lobster, and nearly all types of scale and fin fish that can be speared.
+A very broad range of marine products is typically collected, including parrotfish, sharks, lobster, and nearly all types of scale and fin fish that can be speared.
 There have been cases of vessels captured with thousands of pounds of parrotfish, in addition to vast quantities of other species.

 Smaller scale yet still impactful poaching of marine animals takes place throughout the Turks and Caicos.
-As the archipelago isn’t extensive, heavy fishing at certain locations can set back populations to the point where it may take decades for any hope of a recovery.
+As the archipelago isn’t extensive, heavy fishing at certain locations can set back populations to the point where it may take decades for any hope of recovery.
 Examples include conch habitats in seagrass beds in the Bight in the Princess Alexandra National Park and in the Northwest Point Marine National Park.
 A decade or two ago, these locations had thriving conch populations, yet despite being protected areas where fishing is illegal, conch has essentially disappeared.

 The Turks and Caicos is home to several organizations that strive to protect, preserve, restore, and bring awareness to environmental conservation issues in the islands.